lonnell-spec/reactive/README.md

 - Guest registration form with photo upload
 - Child registration with photo upload
+- Two-step approval workflow (pre-approval and final approval)
-- Admin dashboard for managing registrations
+- Role-based admin dashboard for managing registrations
 - SMS notifications for pre-approval
 - Status check for guests to see their registration status
 - QR code generation for approved guests